 Partial results show incumbent president has growing lead in landmark election race.

-The move comes after it was disclosed that August was the worst month on record for US fatalities in Afghanistan.
+The review comes amid news that August was the worst month on record for US fatalities in Afghanistan.

-The death of a US soldier in the east of the country last week pushed the death toll for the month to 45, marking August as the deadliest month for US forces in Afghanistan since the 2001 invasion toppled the Taliban government.
+The death of a US soldier in the east of the country last week pushed the toll for the month to 45, making August the deadliest month for US forces in Afghanistan since the 2001 invasion toppled the Taliban government.

-The rise in casualties since Barack Obama, the US president, ordered 21,000 extra troops to Afghanistan is likely to lead further questioning of the war in the US and other among other nations which have contributed to the Nato-led force in the country.
+The rise in casualties since Barack Obama, the US president, ordered 21,000 extra troops to Afghanistan this year is likely to lead to further questioning of the war in the US and among other nations which have contributed to the Nato-led force in the country.